How to Get Rid of Dollar Spot

 Try these lawn care practices to stop dollar spot in its tracks – and keep it from coming back.

-• Fertilize your lawn with organic or nitrogen fertilizer to help it recover from dollar spot quickly.
+• Promote strong grass: Fertilize your lawn with organic or synthetic fertilizer to help it recover from dollar spot quickly.
 Conduct a soil test to determine what nutrients your lawn needs.

 Chemical Methods

 Chemical methods are another option to control dollar spot.
-Applying fungicides can be applied to treat dollar spot, but they are more effective at preventing this lawn disease.
+Fungicides can be applied to treat dollar spot, but they are more effective at preventing this lawn disease.
+Many of the best fungicides include one of the following active ingredients.

 When treating an ongoing infection, fungicides should be applied at high rates and short application intervals with even coverage throughout the lawn.